Jon Stewart sends furious message to pollsters after US election results

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Jon Stewart sent a blunt message to pollsters during his US election coverage after Donald Trump declared victory over Kamala Harris.
+Jon Stewart sent a blunt message to pollsters during his US election coverage, which saw Donald Trump claim a shock victory over Kamala Harris.

-Trump is projected to be reelected president having swept three of the key battleground states hours after the polls closed leaving him within touching distance of the White House.
+Trump has been reelected president having swept several key battleground states hours after the polls closed leaving him only the second man to be reelected president in non-consecutive terms.

 Stewart ended his election day edition of The Daily Show at midnight Eastern Time and used his closing message to criticise pollsters, who throughout the campaign had predicted that Harris would narrowly win the election.